Panama–Pacific commemorative coins: Barber's half dollar and quarter eagle

 To what extent Mint Assistant Engraver (later Chief Engraver) George T. Morgan should be credited for work on the half dollar and quarter eagle is uncertain; Mint officials and employees were not consistent on this point.
 Assistant Director Mary M. O'Reilly said in 1936 that the bureau's records indicated that Barber was the designer.
 Later the same year, she forwarded a statement by an unnamed Philadelphia Mint employee stating that by the very nature of Barber's and Morgan's long association (Morgan was Barber's assistant for 37 years), the two engravers would have conferred frequently, and that Morgan's technique is "very obvious on both sides of both coins".
 The employee concluded that "no mistake could be made, in my opinion, in crediting both men with the execution of these two coins.
 I am certain that this is correct."
 Q. David Bowers, in his book on commemoratives, mentions the dispute, credits Barber on the obverses of both coins, and gives both men credit on the reverse of the half dollar.
 He asserts Morgan created the reverse of the quarter eagle.

-The obverse of the half dollar depicts Liberty, who is scattering fruits and flowers from a cornucopia held by a small, nude child.
+The obverse of the half dollar depicts columbia, who is scattering fruits and flowers from a cornucopia held by a small, nude child.
 Behind them, the sun sets beyond San Francisco's Golden Gate, as yet unadorned by its bridge.
 Tom La Marre, in his 1987 article on the Panama–Pacific issue, pointed out that miners regarded the Golden Gate as a sign of good luck, and suggested it might have been better to depict it on a gold coin.
 The cornucopia, according to Burdette, demonstrates the advancement in trade brought by the canal, though the 1915 Report of the Director of the Mint states it "signif[ies] the boundless resources of the West".
 The obverse is based on Barber's earlier work, especially his medals for the annual Assay Commission.
 A representation of waves lies between the sun and the date, representing the maritime themes of the exposition.
 San Francisco's mint mark, S, is to the left of the date.
 The reverse depicts an eagle atop a Union shield, flanked by branches of olive, symbolizing peace, something Swiatek and Breen found ironic given the coin's issuance during World War I, and oak, the latter a choice which they were at a loss to explain.
 The 1915 Mint Director's report deemed the oak branch an "emblem of strength".
 Burdette notes that Barber's original design flanked the shield with two dolphins, representing the two oceans joined by the canal, instead of branches, and speculates, "McAdoo either did not understand the allegory, did not care for it, or simply did not like aquatic mammals on coins".
 McAdoo may also have been suffering from a surfeit of dolphins, as the dollar and octagonal $50 pieces bear them—the ones on the half dollar were removed and replaced by the branches.